amd/MxGPU-Virtualization/smi-lib/docs/reference/amdsmi_py_api.md

 Input parameters:

 * `processor handle` PF of a GPU device
-* `severity_mask` Represents different severity masks from 'AmdSmiCperErrorSeverity' enum on which filerting of cpers is based.
+* `severity_mask` Represents different severity masks from 'AmdSmiCperErrorSeverity' enum on which filtering of cpers is based.

 Field | Description
 ---|---